5 Must-Know Money Tips for Women Thriving After Divorce

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

-Let’s get started on taking control of your finances by setting up your post-divorce budget.
-If you haven’t done much budgeting before, I recommend you start with my guide on how to budget your finances.
+Begin taking charge of your finances by establishing your post-divorce budget.
+If you’re new to budgeting, I suggest starting with my guide on how to budget your finances.

-It’s time for you to create and navigate through your “new normal” of being on your own.
-You can embrace it and look at it as an opportunity to live the life you want — especially when you don’t need to answer to anyone else or share the burden of his or her financial missteps.
+It’s time for you to establish and embrace your “new normal” of independence.
+See it as a chance to craft the life you desire—free from the need to answer to others or bear the weight of someone else’s financial missteps.

-For women, control over your finances is especially important when you consider in 2022, the uncontrolled gender pay gap that women make .82 to every dollar that men make (for the same work), which is the same as last year.
-You have to know where every penny goes.
-So it’s time to streamline your expenses by going through all those bank statements and credit card statements.
-This process will help you see where you can trim the fat.
-What services are duplicated?
-What’s unnecessary and what can you cut?
+For women, having control over finances is crucial, especially considering the persistent uncontrolled gender pay gap in 2024 that women make .82 to every dollar that men make (for the same work).
+Understanding the flow of every penny is crucial.
+It’s time to streamline your expenses by reviewing all your bank and credit card statements.
+This process will reveal opportunities to cut unnecessary costs.
+Which services are duplicated?
+What’s redundant, and where can you make cuts?

-If you’re very recently single, it’s essential to give yourself some leeway.
-Your emotions are running high and you’ve been through a challenging time.
-Process your feelings rather than turning toward the urge to fill the void by buying new unnecessary things.
-You’re creating a new you and your new normal.
-Start taking control of your finances so you can shine even brighter than before!
+If you’ve just become single, it’s important to allow yourself some grace.
+Your emotions are heightened, and you’ve experienced a difficult period.
+Focus on processing your feelings rather than succumbing to the urge to fill the void with unnecessary purchases.
+You’re in the process of creating a new version of yourself and establishing your new normal.
+Begin taking control of your finances to shine even brighter than before!

-Now that you have your budget figured out, your priority should be to set up an emergency fund.
-What’s an emergency fund, you ask?
+Having established your budget, your next priority should be to create an emergency fund.
+You might wonder, “What exactly is an emergency fund?”
 Think of your emergency fund as your financial backup plan.
-Now that you’re tackling your finances solo, you’re on the hook for anything unexpected that may arise.
+Now that you’re managing your finances independently, you’re responsible for any unforeseen expenses that may occur.

-A trip to the ER?
-A broken pipe?
-A furnace that goes caput?
-These little emergencies can derail your financial picture quickly.
-In fact, recent studies have shown that the majority of Americans are ill-prepared to deal with a sudden $1000 crisis.
-In the event of an emergency, even a small emergency fund can help save you from a financial crisis.
+Unexpected events like a trip to the ER, a broken pipe, or a failed furnace can quickly disrupt your financial stability.
+Recent studies reveal that most Americans are not adequately prepared to deal with a sudden $1000 crisis.
+In an emergency, even a modest fund can protect you from a financial crisis.

 • Your cash cushion